Why Communication Matters With High-Performance Teams

 High-Performance leaders create High-Performance teams by helping them understand their charter, their design, and their relationship.
 Empowering leaders have a vision and the ability to develop and share it with the entire team.
 They are driven by strong motivation and passion for this shared vision.

 Additionally, such leaders can establish high levels of rapport and trust among team members.
 They avoid controlling and coercing team members.
 Instead, they inspire and induce a high degree of enthusiasm from team members toward meeting the agreed-upon goals.

-However, to get to this point, leaders and team members must work through certain processes.
-The processes that go into building a high-performance team include understanding how teams work, learning good meeting management skills, and clarifying team members’ roles and responsibilities.
-A system for measuring performance, setting goals and tracking progress must also be in place.
+However, to get to this point, leaders and team members must work through specific processes.
+The processes that go into building a high-performance team include understanding how organizations work, learning excellent meeting management skills, and clarifying team members’ roles and responsibilities.
+A system for measuring performance, setting goals, and tracking progress must also be in place.

-When a team has successfully moved from high potential to High-Performance, three results are visible.
+When a team has successfully moves from high potential to High-Performance, three results are visible.
 They can:

 - Raise their goals to meet new business demands

 - Successfully identify and eliminate the most threatening problems and obstacles

 - Effectively develop and implement action plans to reach established goals